purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 Therefore c^d is unique solution when gcd(e, (p-1)(q-1)) = 1

 So, p-1 and q-1 are both even numbers, and therefore e=3 satisfies the requirement.
 This actually gets used in practice!
-But sometimes a larger e is chosen for more security.
+But sometimes a larger e is chosen for more security (TODO remind me of the other e choice = 65167 or whatever)

 -----